xela700/mtl-med-llm/README.md

 # Modular Multi-Model Biomedical LLM

 This project aims to construct a multi-model LLM capable of handling distinct biomedical NLP tasks (ICD-10 code classification, clinical note summarization, etc.).
-This project leverages publicly accessible LLMs available on HuggingFace as initial models for fine-tuning and testing.
+This project leverages publicly accessible LLMs available on Hugging Face as initial models for fine-tuning and testing.

+A major goal is to allow modular development on individual tasks by using targeted downstream LLMs specific to each task.
+An intent classifier head routes input to these models by labeling the user's intent from their prompt.

 ## Project Status

 This project is currently in development.
-Full-pipeline inference not currently available through github cloning.
 Data used for training restricted, as it requires credentialed access.
+Demoing of the inference pipeline can be achieved by downloading the correct model components, as described below.

 Current NLP tasks: ICD-10 code classification and clinical note summarization

 ## Features Planned

-- [ ] Create demo available to pull from repository
+- [x] Create demo available to pull from repository
-- [ ] Creation of an interface for inference
+- [x] Creation of an interface for inference
 - [ ] Adding new biomedical NLP tasks

 ## Technologies Used

 - Python 3.11.5
-- HuggingFace Transformers
+- Hugging Face Transformers

 ## Dataset

 This project using tables from the larger MIMIC-IV datasets retrievable via credentialed access on PhysioNet.
 Datasets are not publicly available.
 Credentialed access to both MIMIC-IV base and MIMIC-IV-note are required to analyze project components at this time.
-Exact queries for data usage located in config/config.yaml.
+Exact queries for data usage are located in config/config.yaml.

-## Setup Instructions
+## Environment Setup Instructions

 1. **Clone the repository**